Evaluating ad performance on the search network

 Use the Segment button to see the data in your campaign segmented by device.
 This allows you to compare statistics such as clicks, impressions, CTRs or conversion rates for desktop computers and high-end mobile devices.
 Segmenting your data can help you identify which campaigns, ad groups, ads or keywords are driving the best performance for a particular type of device, especially for campaigns combining desktop computer and mobile devices.

 Here's some data that you might not know about.
-You can see how your Destination URLs are performing for your entire account, or specific campaigns and ad groups.
-Just click the Dimensions tab, then click View and select "Destination URL" from the drop-down menu.
+You can see how your landing pages are performing for your entire account, or specific campaigns and ad groups.
+Just click the Dimensions tab, then click View and select "Destination URL" or "Final URL" from the drop-down menu.